 Powerco will install EV smart charging units into the homes of up to 80 participants.
-We’ll collect information from the chargers, electricity retailer and the charger app.
+This smart charger/install package (worth around $3750) includes the Evnex smart charger as well as the cabling.
+We’ll collect information from the smart chargers, electricity retailer and the charger app.
 At times we’ll manage when the units operate to avoid periods of high electricity demand.

-The project will use 7.4-kilowatt electric vehicle home smart charging units, which will be installed at participants’ homes for free.
+The smart charger used for this project is the Evnex R Series charging unit, rated at 7.4 kilowatts.
+These smart chargers will be installed at participants’ homes for free.
 The units can send, receive and collect data, allowing us to see when you charge your EV at home.
 Later in the project, we will also manage the periods during which you charge, to avoid times of peak electricity demand.

 We’re looking for EV owners from across the North Island living in areas where Powerco delivers electricity.
 This includes, Coromandel, Bay of Plenty, South Waikato, Taranaki, Whanganui, Manawatu and Wairarapa.

-Recruitment for participants begins in September 2020, followed by scheduled house visits so we can ensure a charger can be installed.
+Recruitment for participants begins in September 2020, followed by scheduled house visits so we can ensure a smart charger can be installed.
 We hope to have all smart chargers installed in participants’ homes by January 2021.
 At this time, we can begin collecting data on charging habits.
-The project will run for an initial period of two years with an option to extend for a third year.
+The project will run for three years, with an option to opt-out at the end of the second year.

 What is a home smart charger?

-An EV home smart charger is a device hardwired into the household electrical system, either in the garage or adjacent to the EV carpark.
+An smart charger is a device hardwired into the household electrical system, either in the garage or adjacent to the EV carpark.

 Smart chargers have a communication link to an operating system which records information on charging activity and allows them to be controlled remotely.